manavm1990/curriculum/docs/177/7/assignments/hw-2.md

 # HW 7-2

-Here's the [GitHub Classroom 🔗.](https://classroom.github.com/a/a7LcvuoE).
+Be sure to get the GitHub Classroom link from Brightspace!
 Be sure to review the `README.md`, as usual.
 But, generally, the directions are the same.
 The 🔗 should 'fork' the template to your GitHub account.
 Then, you clone it into a non-repo directory, `cd`, `npm i`, etc. etc. etc.

 Now, create a file called `utils.js` in the `src` directory.